Information & Resources for Borrowers During the Coronavirus Pandemic

 Americans across the country are experiencing furloughs, layoffs, and other financial shock related to the coronavirus pandemic.
-Millions of student loan borrowers are struggling to understand their options and to manage their payments during this challenging time.
+Millions of student loan borrowers are struggling to manage their payments during this challenging time.
 The SPBC has created resources and information to help guide borrowers on their student loan repayment, as well as new research and analysis to advocate for borrower protections.

 Presentation on Student Loan Repayment Options

-To support borrowers, we have created a webinar on how to manage your student loans during this public health crisis.
+To support borrowers, we have created a downloadable presentation on how to manage your student loans during this public health crisis.